 Still, when we did our own LTE speed testing, we noticed minimal difference between T-Mobile and MetroPCS.
 T-Mobile had a average download speed of 23.5 Mbps nationally, compared with 22.1 Mbps for MetroPCs.
 In some of the testing spots around the country, in fact, MetroPCS even outperformed its parent company.

 That's not to say that MetroPCS customers won't find themselves deprioritized at some point, but in our experience, the speed gap isn't as noticeable as it is with other Big Four carriers and the mobile virtual network operators that piggyback on their service.

 T-Mobile offers a lone plan: a $70-a-month T-Mobile One plan with unlimited data.
 A $10-a-month add-on lets you stream video at HD resolution, among other benefits, while a $25-a-month package throws in unlimited international calling to landlines and mobile numbers in select countries.
 A newly unveiled variation on that unlimited plan should appeal to seniors: T-Mobile lets anyone 55 years and older get two lines of unlimited data for $60 a month.

 MetroPCS's unlimited data plan costs $50 a month — $20 less than what you'd pay at T-Mobile.

 In contrast MetroPCS offers four plans, ranging from just 2GB of LTE data to an unlimited offering of its own.
 (Previously, MetroPCS's cheapest plan started at 1GB, but the carrier has boosted data allotments as part of a promotion.)
 MetroPCS's plans for individuals cost less than what you'd pay at T-Mobile.
-Families who want unlimited data won't see any cost savings at MetroPCS.
+Families who want unlimited data see more modest cost savings at MetroPCS.

 Individual Data Plans Compared